7 Ways to Delete Temporary Files on Mac/Windows 11

 clean up Caches folder | Delete Temp Files Mac

-Way 5.
-Delete Temp Files via Terminal - Advanced but Risky Way
+Way 6.
+Delete Temp Files via Terminal

 Step 1: Access Launchpad, search Terminal and choose Terminal to open it.